Division of Nursing and Health Sciences

 Why major in Vision Care Technology?

-The Vision Care Technology (VCT) degree program introduces students to opticianry.
+The Vision Care Technology degree program introduces students to opticianry.
 Students receive training in laboratory techniques of measuring and grinding eyeglasses to prescription and in fitting and final adaptation of eyewear.
 Curriculum prepares students for business administration functions of the profession and to pass the state licensing examination for Ophthalmic Technician and Ophthalmic Dispenser.
 To be successful in the field, you must combine scientific and clinical skills with ability to work well with patients.
 Job opportunities include owning or working in a retail optical dispensary or sales and marketing of ophthalmic materials.
 Employment prospects are increasing caused by rising number of elderly and trends toward high fashion eyewear.
 The VCT program is accredited by the Commission on Opticianry Accreditation (COA), PO Box 592, Canton, NY, 13617 (Phone: 703-468-0566).

 If I major in Vision Care Technology, can I transfer to an upper-division college or university?